 At PortaMaxPower, LLC, our goal was to create the premier portable solar powered generator available on the market today.

-Nearly two years ago, born out of frustration and disappointment with existing products, we set out to find if the latest technology had evolved enough to create a portable solar powered generator with true day-in and day-out sustainability.
+Nearly three years ago, born out of frustration and disappointment with existing products, we set out to find if the latest technology had evolved enough to create a portable solar powered generator with true day-in and day-out sustainability.
 It had to be rugged, powerful, easy-to-use, safe, silent, and above all, SUSTAINABLE.
 We truly believe the Solar Sentinel 2400 accomplishes all of that and more.

 You should know up front, however, the latest solar technology is not cheap.
 We chose and continue to choose the finest components available, never settling for second best just to lower costs.
 So, if your goal is to find the cheapest initial cost on a portable power source, STOP reading now and head on over to one of the big box stores.
 However, if you are looking for the only truly SUSTAINABLE portable solar solution available today, then read on.